fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 #### Getting ready

-To follow the steps in this recipe, you will need to connect to the `Winery.csv` dataset, and open a new blank worksheet.
+To follow the steps In this lab, you will need to connect to the `Winery.csv` dataset, and open a new blank worksheet.